brite-code/brite/docs/spec/src/expressions.md

   - ExpressionWithTrailingFunctionParameters `:` PrimaryType
   - ExpressionWithoutTrailingFunctionParameters `:` Type

+ExpressionWithTrailingFunctionParameters :
+  - Expression "ends with" UnitExpression
+  - Expression "ends with" WrappedExpression
-ExpressionWithTrailingFunctionParameters : Expression "ends with" FunctionParameters
+  - Expression "ends with" TupleExpression

 ExpressionWithoutTrailingFunctionParameters : Expression but not ExpressionWithTrailingFunctionParameters